jackpal/jackpal.github.io/_posts/2015-07-26-Family_Computers,_2015_edition.md

 ---
 date: 2015-07-26 17:38
 tags: Home computing,planning
+title: Family Computers, 2015 edition
 ---

-# Family Computers, 2015 edition

 As summer draws to a close, I am planning my family's computer use for the 2015-2016 school year.